When Do the Polls Open?

 - Decide for whom you want to vote, and watch for the email with your log-in information from AGU’s election vendor, SBS, starting 29 August.
 The log-in email will come from AGU Election Coordinator, SBS, and will contain a personalized link for you to vote.
 Once you are logged in, you will be presented with a menu of all the ballots you are eligible to receive.

 - Cast your votes.
 You can vote in one log-in session or in multiple sessions.
 The online voting site will allow you to submit votes one ballot at a time until the election closes on 27 September.

 All regular and student members who join AGU or renew their AGU membership by 1 August 2016 will be eligible to vote in this year’s election.
 Please log in to sites.agu.org to ensure that your membership and affiliations are up to date.

 What Information Is Provided

 Each candidate has provided a photo and brief biographical sketch, including a summary of relevant volunteer experience and a short CV.
-In addition, candidates were asked to reply to a specific question about AGU so that voters could gain perspective on the candidates’ views of organizational challenges and opportunities.

 The ballot also includes information on continuing volunteer leaders so that voters have a complete picture of the diversity represented in the Board, in the Council, and in section and focus group leadership.
 This year, the Governance Committee provided all affiliations for continuing Board members and Board candidates as an experiment in conjunction with the Affiliation and Engagement Task Force.
 Committee and task force members believe that this offers a more complete picture of each person’s scientific interests.